What Is Kombucha?

 Advocates say it helps your digestion, rids your body of toxins, and boosts your energy.
 It’s also said to boost your immune system, help you lose weight, ward off high blood pressure and heart disease, and prevent cancer.
 But there’s not a lot of evidence to support these claims.

-Claims about kombucha’s power to aid digestion come from the fact that fermentation makes probiotics.
-Probiotics help with diarrhea and irritable bowel syndrome (IBS), and they may even strengthen your immune system.
+Fermented products in general are good for the microbiome and gut health.
+Fermentation makes probiotics which help with diarrhea and irritable bowel syndrome (IBS), and they may even strengthen your immune system.